The right safari for you

 Continue to journey south through Queen Elizabeth National Park, a stunning area for a traditional safari and home to Uganda's famed tree-climbing lions.
 The final stop on the classic itinerary will be, for many, the absolute highlight of the trip: trekking to see the mountain gorillas in Bwindi Impenetrable Forest.
 To sit with these gentle giants is a humbling experience that will live with you forever.

 In the months of September and October new bamboo shoots start to grow, which are the gorilla equivalent of chocolate.
-This is an excellent time to visit as their favourite snack makes them very active and excited.
-Watching them play together is heart-warming and breathtaking - a memorable end to an unforgettable adventure.
+This is an excellent time to visit as their favorite snack makes them very active and excited.
+Watching them play together is heart-warming and breathtaking — a memorable end to an unforgettable adventure.

 Safari like the experts

 - Have your own binoculars.
 Animals don't pose on demand, and nobody likes sharing when that elusive leopard finally shows up.